LCAD-UFES/dgfann_lcad/README.md

 ## New experiment for Velocity

-We made an additional experiment to attenuate the difference between the neural net predictions and the values measured by the car's velocity sensors.
-In this experiment, we added the 2510 first samples from 2014/08/02 to training dataset (showed in Fig. 17) used in [1] and run the dgfann again to find the neural network configuration.
+In the previous section, two new datasets have been presented to the neural network.
+But in beltway dataset, the neural network was unable to estimate the higher values (Fig. 13 and Fig. 14) without bias.
+Based on that, it was made an additional experiment to attenuate the difference between the neural net predictions and the values measured by the car's velocity sensors.
+In this experiment, the 2510 first samples from 2014/08/02 were concatenated in training dataset used in [1] \(original at Fig. 2 and the new at Fig. 17\) and the dgfann was executed again to find the neural network configuration.

 |[![alt text](datasets/new_datasets/plots/new_exp/Velocity_train_paper_dataset-800x600.png)](datasets/new_datasets/plots/new_exp/Velocity_train_paper_dataset.png)|
 :-------------:
 |**Fig. 17.
 Train dataset for new experiment**|

-The [neural network](dgfann_lcad/datasets/new_datasets/new-exp-network.tar.bz2) found with dgfann now showed almost the same configuration as the neural network that was found at [1], the difference was the number of hidden neurons:
+The [neural network](dgfann_lcad/datasets/new_datasets/new-exp-network.tar.bz2) found at this time showed almost the same configuration as the neural network that was found at [1], the difference was the number of hidden neurons:
-- Fist hidden layer: from 50 to 300;
+- First hidden layer: from 50 to 300;
 - Second hidden layer: from 25 to 150;

+As we have seen, the first neural network could not generalize the values because it didn't have the sufficient number of hidden neurons.
+This experiment also showed that the new training dataset (composed with the higher values) was sufficient to the dgfann finds the best neural network configuration.

+This new neural network was able to successfully estimate the car velocity to all tests dataset, including the beltway dataset, resolving the problem mentioned in previous section.
+The results with the test datasets applied to this new neural network are:
-The Fig. 18 (another view in Fig. 19) show the test dataset used in [1] for this new velocity network.
+- The Fig. 18 (another view in Fig. 19) shows the test dataset used in [1] for this new velocity network.
+These results can be compared with Fig. 4 and Fig. 5.
-The Fig. 20 (another view in Fig. 21) show the test for the second parking lot dataset (2014/05/09).
+- The Fig. 20 (another view in Fig. 21) shows the test for the second parking lot dataset (2014/05/09).
+These results can be compared with Fig. 9 and Fig. 10.
-And the Fig. 22 (another view in Fig. 23) show the test for the beltway dataset (2014/08/02).
+- And the Fig. 22 (another view in Fig. 23) shows the test for the **beltway** dataset (2014/08/02).
+These results can be compared with Fig. 13 and Fig. 14.

 |[![alt text](datasets/new_datasets/plots/new_exp/Velocity_tests_paper_dataset-1-800x600.png)](datasets/new_datasets/plots/new_exp/Velocity_tests_paper_dataset-1.png)|
 :-------------: